pbalwierczak/test/ASSUMPTIONS.md

 This document outlines the assumptions and improvements that would be implemented in a production environment.

+## Test Coverage
+- On production app I would strive to achieve 80% code coverage, if realistic

 ## Event Handling

 - **Kafka Security**: For demonstration purposes, Kafka is unsecured, but in production it would be properly secured